sameerkhansf/BioSoundSCape_SSU_Computer_Science/README.md

   <img src="Assets/morphology/morphologyEx2.png" alt="Morphology Example 2" width="400" height="200">
 </div>

-> **Figure**: Post-processing visually “cleans” each labeled map by expanding the majority class (green in these examples), removing small scattered patches of confusion.
+> **Figure**: Post-processing visually "cleans" each labeled map by expanding the majority class (green in these examples), removing small scattered patches of confusion.

 In practice, morphological post-processing is **optional** and can be tuned via alternative structuring elements (e.g., disk, diamond), operation types (e.g., opening/closing), or window sizes.
 For our dataset, we found **minimal changes** in **image-level** metrics, but **reduced noise** at the **per-pixel** scale.